infinyon/fluvio/DEVELOPER.md

 Kubernetes is required for running Fluvio.

-Following Kubernetes distribution please use one of the following supported kubernetes distros to set up Kubernetes Cluster
+Following Kubernetes distribution, please use one of the following supported kubernetes distros to set up Kubernetes Cluster.

 * [Rancher desktop](https://rancherdesktop.io)
 * [k3d](https://k3d.io)